-One of our weaknesses was that we were dreadful at logistics, details, and planning.
-(For those unfamiliar with Myers-Briggs index, people who are “NFP” tend to be more abstract, spontaneous, unscheduled and more likely to go with their gut feeling than try to plan ahead and stick with it.)
+For example, we were dreadful at logistics, details, and planning.
+(Within the Myers-Briggs index, people who are “NFP” tend to be more abstract, spontaneous, unscheduled – more likely to go with their gut feeling than to plan ahead and stick with it.)

 Greg has the right level of education, the work experiences they’re looking for and he just feels like a great fit.
-The hiring manager assumes that he would bring more to the company than Valeria, who didn’t attend a fancy school and worked for some smaller, lesser known companies.
+The hiring manager assumes that he would bring more to the company than Valeria, who unlike Greg, didn’t attend a top-tier school, and has so far worked for smaller, lesser-known companies.

 Now, let’s take a look at the impact each of them would hypothetically have on the company if they were hired.
 Imagine the image below represents the collective knowledge, experience, and skill set of the organization prior to its decision of who to hire.

 Now, the next chart represents what their company would gain in terms of breadth of experience and expertise if they were to add Greg AND Valeria:

-Not only does she cover ground that no one else does, she also widens the overall pool of expertise, knowledge, and skills that the organization was not even aware of.
-With Valerie, new doors can be unlocked, and this new frontier presents previously unknown opportunities for the organization.
+Not only does she cover ground that no one else does, she also widens the overall pool of expertise, knowledge, and skills in ways the organization was not even aware it lacked.
+With Valeria, new doors can be unlocked, and this new frontier presents previously unknown opportunities for the organization.

-While it is always important that applicants meet baseline qualifications and be compatible enough with the team to at least not break out into fist fights in the break room, innovative organizations need to think less about who fits in to the business they have today and more about who opens doors to the kind of business they can be tomorrow.
+While it is always important that applicants meet baseline qualifications and be compatible with the team to avoid fist fights in the break room, innovative organizations need to think less about who fits in to the business they have today and more about who opens doors to the kind of business they can be tomorrow.